 Faith-based organizations should work with local health officials to determine how to implement the U.S. Government guidelines for modifying activities during the COVID-19 pandemic to prevent transmission of the virus to their members and their communities.

 On March 16, 2020, the day that national social distancing guidelines were released (1), the Arkansas Department of Health (ADH) was notified of two cases of coronavirus disease 2019 (COVID-19) from a rural county of approximately 25,000 persons; these cases were the first identified in this county.
 The two cases occurred in a husband and wife; the husband is the pastor at a local church (church A).
-The couple (the […]
+The couple (the index […]

 Stephan: Republicans don't like democracy, and they are willing to put their money where their mouths are.
 If you are an urban woman, a person of color, a young voter, they don't want you to vote.
 It's that simple.